hapticdata/Sketchplate/README.md

 ## Installation
-Move this repository into your Sublime Text 2 packages folder, on mac this is `~/Library/Application Support/Sublime Text 2/Packages`, restart Sublime Text 2.
+* Move this repository into your Sublime Text 2 packages folder, on mac this is `~/Library/Application Support/Sublime Text 2/Packages`, restart Sublime Text 2.
+* Set `DEFAULT_DIRECTORY` inside `sublime_create.py` to where you put your work (eventually this will be cleaner)

 ## Usage
 Bring up your plugins panel `CMD + Shift + P` choose "Sketchplate: Create New Project" and enter your absolute directory below.
 Your application's starting point `javascripts/app/main.js` will automatically open in Sublime Text 2.